-15 ideas about what to do with leftover sushi rice, spanning from Japanese appetisers and Italian main dishes to British desserts!
+15 ideas as to what to do with leftover sushi rice, spanning from Japanese appetisers and Italian main dishes to British desserts!

 Sushi is quite a filling meal in itself, but if you want to serve it with other foods, here is a list of good Japanese side dishes for sushi, such as miso soup.